 The federal agency in charge of Medicare is the Centers for Medicare & Medicaid Services (CMS).
-This agency contracts with Medicare Advantage organizations including our plan.
+This agency contracts with Medicare Advantage organizations, including our plan.

-Medicare - Contact Information Call 1-800-MEDICARE (1-800-633-4227) Calls to this number are free.
+Medicare - Contac Medicare - Contact Information Call 1-800-MEDICARE (1-800-633-4227) Calls to this number are free.
 24 hours a day, 7 days a week. ТТҮ 1-877-486-2048 This number requires special telephone equipment and is only for people who have difficulties hearing or speaking.
 Calls to this number are free.
 Chat Live Chat live at www.Medicare.gov/talk-to-someone .
-Write Write to Medicare at PO Box 1270, Lawrence, KS 66044 Website Get information about the Medicare health and drug plans in your area, including what they cost and what services they provide.
+Write Write to Medicare at PO Box 1270, Lawrence, KS 66044 Website Www.Medicare.gov Get information about the Medicare health and drug plans in your area, including what they cost and what services they provide.
 Find Medicare-participating doctors or other health care providers and suppliers.
-Find out what Medicare covers, including preventive services (like screenings, shots or vaccines, and yearly "Wellness" visits).
-Get Medicare appeals information and forms.
-Get information about the quality of care provided by plans, nursing homes, hospitals, doctors, home health agencies, dialysis facilities, hospice centers, inpatient rehabilitation facilities, and long-term care hospitals.